-It is well known that pediatric trauma affects long-term health and development.
-However, important scientific questions about the impact of pediatric trauma remain and require answers if we are to allocate resources commensurate with the risks and health consequences these children face.
+Pediatric trauma affects long-term health and development.
+However, important scientific questions about the impact of pediatric trauma remain and require answers if we are to allocate resources commensurate with the risks and health consequences children face.
 For instance, what are the contributors to replication failures and variation in effect size magnitudes across studies of child maltreatment examining the same health outcome?
 What are the causal pathways that explain how trauma and adversity lead to diverse outcomes across the health spectrum?
-How can we improve the effectiveness of interventions, both prevention and treatment, for children affected by trauma?
+How can we improve the effectiveness and efficiency of interventions, both prevention and treatment, for children affected by trauma?
 These questions spur three interrelated aims in the Shenk Lab: 1) advance methods that facilitate the accurate estimation of the impact of pediatric trauma across adverse health outcomes, 2) identify mechanisms leading to multiple adverse health outcomes in the pediatric trauma population, and 3) optimize the prevention and treatment of psychiatric disorders by targeting and engaging identified mechanisms.

 Current Grants and Projects